TheFrenkBIT/thumbnails-parser/README.md

 The config structure is in the `config.go`.
 The `env-required: true` tag obliges you to specify a value (either in yaml, or in environment variables).

-For configuration, we chose the [cleanenv](https://github.com/ilyakaznacheev/cleanenv) library.
+For configuration, I chose the [cleanenv](https://github.com/ilyakaznacheev/cleanenv) library.
 It does not have many stars on GitHub, but is simple and meets all the requirements.

 Reading the config from yaml contradicts the ideology of 12 factors, but in practice, it is more convenient than